 As the number of New Zealand citizens deported from Australia grows, so too does the death toll.
 Don Rowe reports on the rising human costs of Australia’s immigration reforms.

-This feature was made possible thanks to reader contributions via the Spinoff Longform Fund.
-Click here to support our investigative journalism.
+This feature was made possible thanks to reader contributions via Spinoff Members.
+See here for more.

 In June 2017, at the Anchor Baptist Church in Lower Hutt, Matthew Christopher Taylor was born again.
 Two days later he was dead, his body found in a Petone playground 2,000 kilometres from home.